 Perhaps you do not quite know what to do with yourself right now.
 You wake up and feel the weight straight away.
-Everything draws in, and you wonder when it will stop.
-Or whether it will stop at all.
-If that thought is very loud right now: the crisis numbers at the top of this page are there for exactly this moment.
+Everything draws in, and you wonder when it will stop, or whether it will stop at all.
+If that thought is very loud right now, the crisis numbers at the top of this page are there for exactly this moment.

 It can help to understand what is actually happening.